 Dinosaur Town is home to over 30 different cement dinosaurs ranging from a yellow stegosaurus to a green velociraptor.
-The first dino went up in the town in the 1990’s and everyone liked it so much they gradually added more and more.
+The first dino went up in the ’90s.
+Everyone liked it so much that they gradually added more.
 The dinosaurs skeletons are made with pipe, metal mesh, and cement but there is a styrofoam plesiosaurs that can be seen floating around the paddle boat pond.

-The 14 foot tall, well-carved Bigfoot statue in Espresso Chalet (East of Index and Index-Galena) marks the spot where the 1987 movie “Harry and the Hendersons” was filmed.
-You can feast on delicious Bigfoot shaped cookies at the coffee shop adjacent to the statue.
+The 14 foot tall, carved Bigfoot statue in Espresso Chalet (East of Index and Index-Galena) marks the spot where the 1987 movie “Harry and the Hendersons” was filmed.
+You can feast on delicious Bigfoot-shaped cookies at the coffee shop adjacent to the statue.

 Town of Metal People

 The Town of Metal People is a truly a sight to see.
-You will notice tons of trees along Highway 101, but standing out are rusty metal cut outs known as the “Raymond Wildlife Heritage Sculpture Corridor”.
+The “Raymond Wildlife Heritage Sculpture Corridor” consists of rusty metal cut outs.
 This is a heavy mix of scenes ranging from the logging industry to wildlife.
 Starting in 1993 local artists created the corridor, and kept adding to it.
-In places you’ll see frolicking foxes and another you’ll see horse teams or an ox pulling loads of logs.
+In one place you’ll see frolicking foxes and in another horse teams or an ox pulling loads of logs.
 Sprinkled throughout the town are the three dimensional figures.

 Tree Trunk Tribute to the Hobbit

 The Trunk Tribute to the Hobbit is an amazing work of art.
-The scene is set on a ten-foot tall fir tree stump.
-This is a tribute to Gandalf the Wizard who is depicted fighting Smaug; a fire breathing dragon.
+The scene sits on a ten-foot tall fir tree stump.
+It’s a tribute to Gandalf the Wizard fighting Smaug; a fire breathing dragon.
 Before the release of “The Hobbit” movie “Thor” Thorsteinson, a chainsaw artist, was asked to carve the stump into the battle of Smaug and Gandalf.

-Roadside Mini Wonderland is a refurbished roadside attraction from 1948 to be exact, created by Wayne and Anna Wolfer along with their family.
-Here you’ll find life size concrete people, home built fairy castles, a 20-foot tall totem pole in an Indian village, and a mini Mount Rushmore.
+Roadside Mini Wonderland is a refurbished roadside attraction from 1948, created by Wayne and Anna Wolfer along with their family.
+Here you’ll find life size concrete people, hand-built fairy castles, a 20-foot tall totem pole in an Indian village, and a mini Mount Rushmore.
 This is one of the few places you can visit and get a world tour in just a couple of minutes.
-Donations can be given at the wishing well to help with the upkeep of over 100 exhibits that are spread across three acres of land.
+Donate at the wishing well.
+It helps with upkeep of the 100+ exhibits spread across three acres of land.

 Teapot Dome Gas Station

 The Teapot Dome gas station was thought up in 1922, while Jack Ainsworth was drinking and playing cards because of the Teapot Dome Scandal.
-Jack built his teapot dome gas station that stands 14 feet wide and 13 feet high.
+Jack built his teapot dome gas station and it stands 14 feet wide and 13 feet high.